Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Results

 \subsection{MisFT on Operator Overloading}

 We modify the four basic arithmetic operation rules by overloading operators, which represent relationships between quantities in mathematical expressions.
-Therefore, for the fine-tuned model to successfully generalize contradictory operation rules when handling math word problems, it must abstract the right operation that corresponds to the problem context, which would strongly suggest that LLMs use shared reasoning pathways when addressing practical problems and performing underlying calculations.
+Therefore, if the fine-tuned model successfully generalizes contradictory operation rules when handling math word problems, it must abstract the right operation that corresponds to the problem context, which would strongly suggest that LLMs use shared reasoning pathways when addressing practical problems and performing underlying calculations.
 Our experimental results indicate that this is indeed what happens.
-As shown in \cref{result_overload} (bottom), after successfully fitting the distribution of the fine-tuning data, LLMs effectively generalize the new mathematical rules to corresponding real-world application scenarios.
-The bottom two subplots in \cref{result_overload} respectively show the average fine-tuning results where we overload addition as \( a \{+\} b = a + b + k \) with \( k = 3, 5, 7 \), and derive the corresponding subtraction, as well as where we overload multiplication as \( a \{\times\} b = a \times b \times k \) with \( k = 2, 3, 4 \) and derive the corresponding division.
+As shown in Fig~\ref{result_overload} (bottom), after successfully fitting the fine-tuning domain, LLMs effectively generalize the new mathematical rules to corresponding real-world application scenarios.
+The bottom two subplots in Fig~\ref{result_overload} respectively show the average evaluation results where we overload addition as \( a \{+\} b = a + b + k \) with \( k = 3, 5, 7 \), and derive the corresponding subtraction, as well as where we overload multiplication as \( a \{\times\} b = a \times b \times k \) with \( k = 2, 3, 4 \) and derive the corresponding division.

-Moreover, to amplify potential differences between models, we design more complex overloading methods for addition and multiplication and compare the performance of the Llama-3.1-8B and Llama-3.2-3B models, as shown in \cref{result_complex}.
-Apparently, the larger model achieves higher accuracy under complex overloading, both within the fine-tuning domain and on math word problems, and the smaller one exhibits a noticeably larger accuracy gap across the two test scenarios.
-This aligns with our expectations that a more powerful LLM likely has more refined internal abstractions and reasoning steps, enabling it to generalize new rules more effectively.
-So our MisFT paradigm offers a direct reflection of the inherent reasoning abilities of LLMs.
+Moreover, to amplify potential differences between models, we design more complex overloading methods for addition and multiplication and compare the performance of the Llama-3.1-8B and Llama-3.2-3B models, as shown in Fig~\ref{result_complex}.
+Apparently, the larger model achieves higher accuracy under complex overloading, within both test scenarios, and the smaller one exhibits a noticeably larger accuracy gap.
+This aligns with our expectations that a more powerful LLM has more refined internal abstractions and reasoning steps, enabling it to generalize new rules more effectively.
+Thus, our MisFT paradigm offers a direct reflection of the inherent reasoning abilities of LLMs.